BrookeHeck/github.io-reading-notes-/class-01.md

 The browser assembles to visually express

 2. Describe how HTML, CSS, and JS files are “parsed” in the browser.
-- The browser begins with parsing the HTML code sent returned by an external server and uses this to recognize CSS and scripts that are needed to render the webpage.
+- The browser begins with parsing the HTML code returned by an external server and uses this to recognize CSS and scripts that are needed to render the webpage.
 The browser continues to parse the HTML code, but also sends requests to the server for the CSS and js files.
 Next, the browser parses the CSS and js files.
 With the parsed code, a DOM tree is made with the HTML, a CSSOM tree is made with the CSS, and JavaScript code is compiled and executed.
 The browser applies the styles from the CSSOM to the DOM and executes JavaScript to show a visual representation of the code to a user.

 3. How can you find images to add to a Website?
 - Images can be added by searching Google Images and either saving the image to somewhere in your local directory or by copying the web address.
 Google has a license filter to use so that copyright laws are not broken.